The Role of Belief in Health and Healing

 By |November 9th, 2020|Clinical Somatic Education, muscle memory, muscle tension, neuroscience, pain & pain relief, pandiculation|

 How Muscular Learning Leads to Pain and Degeneration Chronic pain is invisible, and can be all too easily ignored by people who haven’t experienced it.
 But if you suffer from chronic pain, you understand the stress, helplessness, depression, and fatigue that accompany it.
-You might deal with financial hardship as a result of missed work [...]
+You might deal with financial hardship as a result of missed [...]

 12 Scientifically Proven Health Benefits of Meditation